 A career in finance might seem linear and predictable to some, but for new actuarial science graduates, there is a wide range of exciting career prospects in this field.
 Whether it’s volunteering for a not-for-profit, pursuing a career in banking, or jumping into the world of Big Four accounting, a degree in actuarial science opens the door to limitless opportunities.

 One changemaker who’s experienced both Bond’s actuarial science program and the world of finance is Gaby Dixon.
-Gaby completed her Bachelor of Actuarial Science at Bond University, partaking in career-building opportunities along the way.
+Gaby completed her Bachelor of Actuarial Science (CRICOS 083205M) at Bond University, partaking in career-building opportunities along the way.
 Gaby has since completed her Part I and Part II accreditations with the Actuaries Institute of Australia and is currently working as a Data & Artificial Intelligence (AI) Consultant at Deloitte.

 In the latest instalment of our Women in Actuarial Science series, we spoke with Gaby about her pathway to studying actuarial science, her experience at Bond, and her current position at Deloitte.

 What sparked your interest in actuarial science?